Legal Separation Attorney

 REPRESENTING MORGANTOWN’S RESIDENTS SINCE 1952

-If considering a legal separation/limited divorce or divorce, contact Angotti & Straface Attorneys at Law L.C. as soon as you realize that you will be separating from your spouse.
+If considering a legal separation or divorce, contact Angotti & Straface Attorneys at Law PLLC as soon as you realize that you will be separating from your spouse.
 Even if you are not sure whether you will pursue a full final divorce, it is wise to have a separation agreement of some type drafted to protect your rights and avoid ambiguity that can cause immense stress for both spouses.
 Our law firm will assist you with clearly specifying the legal rights, financial duties, and other responsibilities that each party will continue to possess, as well as clarification regarding any changes.
 Marital property division, child custody and the parenting plan, tax filing, debts, and additional assets, as well as any other critical matters may be addressed in the legal separation documents, as well.

-Limited Divorce Legal Assistance in Morgantown, WV
+Legal Separation Assistance in Morgantown, WV